dbalgoma/ChromAsym/README.md

 ## Limitation

-It is only applicable to single peaks
+It is only applicable to single peaks.

 ## License